usdot-jpo-ode/wzdx/spec-content/objects/RoadEventCoreDetails.md

 `core_details` | [WorkZoneRoadEvent](/spec-content/objects/WorkZoneRoadEvent.md)

 ## Important Notes
-The value of the `RoadEvent`'s `data_source_id` property MUST match the value of the `data_source_id` property of a [RoadEventDataSource](/spec-content/objects/RoadEventDataSource.md) that is included in the same WZDx GeoJSON document.
+The value of the `RoadEventCoreDetails`'s `data_source_id` property MUST match the value of the `data_source_id` property of a [RoadEventDataSource](/spec-content/objects/RoadEventDataSource.md) that is included in the same WZDx GeoJSON document.